shiftyrose/shifty/README.md

 `Idea by Loonie`<br>

 #### Role Description
 Stay Alive!
-Hitman can win with most teams so long as they are alive at the end of the game.<br>
-Use Kill button on anyone without consequence.<br>
+Hitman can win with most teams so long as they are alive at the end of the game.
+Use Kill button on anyone without consequence.
 Host can choose whether Hitman wins with Executioner/Jester.<br>

 ### Game Options (incomplete)
 |            Name              |                          Description                       |     Type     |  Default  |